spyder-ide/spyder-website/src/routes/blog/spyder-6-remote-development/+page.md

 ## What challenges did you face and how'd you overcome them?

 There are a number of Python libraries that implement the SSH protocol, but most of them use the underlying SSH client and server installed by the operating system.
-Unfortunately, the Windows SSH client has a serious issue that prevents tunnels from working correctly, so we needed an implementation that uses the underlying SSH libraries directly.
+Unfortunately, the Windows SSH client has a serious issue that prevents tunnels from working correctly, so I needed to find an implementation that uses the underlying SSH libraries directly instead.
-After investigating a number of options, the [AsyncSSH project](https://github.com/ronf/asyncssh) was the only one that both meets that requirement and is also robust and well maintained, which we implemented in the PR [spyder-ide/spyder#22223](https://github.com/spyder-ide/spyder/pull/22223).
+After investigating a number of options, the [AsyncSSH project](https://github.com/ronf/asyncssh) was the only one that both meets that requirement and is also robust and well maintained.
+Hence, I implemented tunneling using that library in the pull request [spyder-ide/spyder#22223](https://github.com/spyder-ide/spyder/pull/22223).

 However, there was still an important problem with AsyncSSH: Spyder uses the Qt framework's event loop for its graphical user interface, which is not async-enabled.
-Therefore, we had to write an async API that was flexible enough to be able to call several async functions in a specific event loop, allow for loops to be run concurrently (to avoid blocking the main Qt event loop and causing Spyder's GUI to freeze), and be thread-safe so it can be called from any Qt thread.
+Therefore, I had to write an async API that was flexible enough to be able to call several async functions in a specific event loop, allow for loops to be run concurrently (to avoid blocking the main Qt event loop and causing Spyder's GUI to freeze), and be thread-safe so it can be called from any Qt thread.

-To cover all those requirements, Hendrick created the [`@AsyncDispatcher` decorator](https://github.com/spyder-ide/spyder/blob/v6.0.0/spyder/api/asyncdispatcher.py#L39) function, which starts a thread to run an async loop, schedules the async function in a specific loop, and returns a future object with the function's result.
+To cover all those requirements, I created the [`@AsyncDispatcher` decorator](https://github.com/spyder-ide/spyder/blob/v6.0.0/spyder/api/asyncdispatcher.py#L39) function, which starts a thread to run an async loop if needed, schedules the async function in a specific loop, and returns a future object with the async function's result.
 That result is emitted in a Qt signal which is then used by Spyder synchronously to perform other tasks (e.g. check if the server is running).